Vitamin F (Essential Fatty Acids)

 Contributes to inflammatory diseases like rheumatoid arthritis

 Omega-3 components, EPA and DHA, may be useful in treating depression and other mental disorders.
-Disorders such as depression, bipolar disorder, Alzheimer’s, dementia, cognitive impairment, and behavioral and learning disorders, have been linked to EFA deficiency.
+Disorders such as depression, bipolar disorder, Alzheimer's, dementia, cognitive impairment, behavior and learning disorders, have been linked to a deficiency in essential fatty acids.

-GLA, a component of omega-6, has demonstrated anticancer effects, both alone and in combination with drug therapy, such as tamoxifen.
+GLA, a component of omega-6, has demonstrated anticancer effects.

 Check with your physician before taking fish oil if you are on blood thinners as it also thins the blood.
-Continue eating fish, though, as it is a valuable source of essential fatty acids.
+Continue eating fish though.
+It is a valuable source of essential fatty acids.

 Do not rely on cod liver oil for ALL your EFA intake.
 It is high in vitamins A and D and taking more than the recommended amount could cause toxicity.

-Essential fatty acids play an important role in our overall health and not having enough can affect many areas of our lives.
+Essential fatty acids are vital to our overall heath.
+EFA deficiency can affect many areas of our lives.
 Eat the good fats and enjoy them knowing they are building a better you!

 Engel, P., & Raederstorff, D. (2010).
 Essential Fatty Acids - NUTRI-FACTS.
 Retrieved July 10, 2020, from https://www.nutri-facts.org/en_US/nutrients/essential-fatty-acids/essential-fatty-acids.html